 The Hornstein Program enrolls a select group of talented students each year.
 We consider students who care deeply about the Jewish future, and who have demonstrated leadership capacity and academic accomplishments.

 How to Apply

-Applications are now being accepted for Fall 2014.
-The Admissions Committee will begin reviewing applications on January 15, 2014 and will continue to receive and consider them on a rolling basis until the class is filled.
+Applications are now being accepted for Fall 2015.
+The Admissions Committee will begin reviewing completed applications on January 15, 2015 and will continue to receive and consider them on a rolling basis until April 15, 2015.

 Click here to apply electronically to the Graduate School of Arts and Sciences.
 Please indicate clearly which of our three programs you are applying for: the MBA/MA or MPP/MA in Jewish Professional Leadership, or the dual MA in Jewish Professional Leadership and Near Eastern and Judaic Studies.
 Only one application is required to apply for the dual degree programs.
 The Hornstein application form and material should be submitted through the Graduate School of Arts and Sciences and will be shared with the other degree program in order to come to a joint decision.

 The online application cannot be submitted until you have entered all of the required data and uploaded all of the required attachments.
 If you don't finish the application, you may return to it at a later date to add information.
 Upon completion, you will receive an email acknowledgement of your application.

 Excluding Brandeis students and alumni; a $75 fee is required of all on-line applicants, $100 for those submitting paper applications.
 On line applications are strongly preferred.
 If applying online, provide credit card information when requested.
 If you must mail a check, it should be made payable to Brandeis University.
 Be sure that your name appears on the check.
 Your application will be processed only after payment is received.